 We continue to work on phase 1 letters and sounds skills such as rhythm and rhyme, alliteration, sound discrimination and oral segmenting and blending (sound talking).
-This term the children will have many opportunities to recap the Phase 2 and Phase 3 phonemes.
-We will continue to practice spotting and reading the tricky words we have learnt so far as well as learning new tricky words from Phase 4.
-The children will continue the Phase 4 of the Letters and Sounds scheme.
+This term the children will have many opportunities to practice the Phase 2 phonemes.
+We will also be spotting and reading the Phase 2 Tricky words.

 is when you say each sound in a word separately like a robot might i.e. h - o - p .
 The children are encouraged to blend the word together to find out what the word is and, in this case, show they understand by doing the action!